Police: Man fatally struck after retrieving dropped phone

 ORANGE, Conn.
 (AP) — Investigators say a California man was struck and killed on a Connecticut highway after he accidentally dropped his cellphone out the window of a vehicle and then got out to retrieve it.

-State police on Tuesday identified the man who died in the early morning crash Monday on Interstate 95 in Orange as 34-year-old Hoa Ngo of Sacramento.
+State police on Tuesday identified the man who died in the Monday morning crash on Interstate 95 in Orange as 34-year-old Hoa Ngo, of Sacramento.

 Investigators say Ngo was riding with three friends in a pickup truck that was towing a boat trailer when his cellphone fell out an open window.